(A) Statement of Comprehensive Income

 (C) Cash Flow Statement

-The Group generated net cash flow of $16.3 million from operating activities in 1Q FY2017, an improvement of $5.1 million from the $11.2 million generated in 1Q FY2016, a reflection of the strong cash generating ability of the underlying core business.
+The Group generated net cash flow from operating activities of $31.9 million in 1H FY2017, an improvement of $3.6 million from the $28.3 million generated in 1H FY2016, a testimony to the underlying strength of the core business.

 The Group continues its effort to pare down its debt.
-For 1Q FY2017, there was a net repayment of $15.4 million of bank borrowings compared to a net repayment of $4.6 million in 1Q FY2016.
-The accelerated pace of loan repayment resulted in a net cash flow used in financing activities of $16.8 million for the quarter as compared to $6.0 million for 1Q FY2016.
+In 1H FY2017, there was a net repayment of $20.3 million of borrowings compared to the net borrowings of $0.5 million in 1H FY2016.
+During the period, the Group also paid out $11.3 million in dividends.
+As a result, net cash flow used in financing activities in 1H FY2017 was $34.1 million.

-Overall, the Group registered a net decrease in cash and cash equivalents of $10.3 million for the period ended 31 March FY2017, ending the period with a cash and cash equivalents of $109.2 million.
+Overall, the Group generated a net increase in cash and cash equivalents of $8.9 million in 1H FY2017, ending the period with a cash and cash equivalents of $128.1 million.

 (D) Segment Information